eneroh/bfym/README.md

 ## Special Thanks ##
 mpv & yt-dlp - both have no idea I exist but this project is nothing without them
 <br>
-another-danny - Fellow bash enthusiast aha
+another-danny - Contributor
 <br>
 shellcheck - making my code better
 <br>
 geeksforgeeks.org - the printf article was a life saver

 ## Known Issues ##
-- If you use this script excessively on the same video (during testing specifically), your ip does get logged as a bot for an hour or two, during this time you are unable to watch videos.
+- If you use this script excessively on the same video your ip does get logged as a bot for an hour or two.
 Sign in apparently fixes this, haven't tried this but not particularly a hassle.
 VPN is a workaround.
-[This issue is now very limited, unless you download videos constantly...
-Hours on end.]
+This issue is now very limited, unless you download videos constantly...
+Hours on end.